cgtrout/MSFS-PyScriptManager/readme.md

 - msfs-turn-off-fenix-efb: Example script that shows how LVARS can be automated.
 This script will hide the EFBs on the Fenix A32x.
 This script requires a mobiflight installation.

 # Technical Notes
-- The provided launcher exe is provided for ease of use.
+- The launcher exe is provided for ease of use.
 It is also possible to launch the script "/Launcher/Launcher.py" from "WinPython/WinPython Command Prompt.exe" if you prefer to not launch from the EXE.
 The exe can be built by launching "Build.bat" in "\Launcher\LauncherApp" as the "TCC" C-Compiler is included.
 - You can easily create your own scripts and run them as well.
 Note that if you need to add any libraries use the "WinPython/WinPython Command Prompt.exe" and run the "pip" command from here to add a library to the WinPython directory.